mackwai/UnaryPredicateLogic/README.txt

 - WebApplication

-A web application that uses the output of the project named "Saltarelle" to decide and depict statements in a symbolic logic.
+A web application that uses the output of the project named "Saltarelle" to decide and depict statements in symbolic logic.

 - VerificationTesting